 8. Body Self-Consciousness – Low Sexual Desire

-Feeling attractive/sexy is an important driver for a women’s sexual desire.
+Feeling attractive/sexy is an important driver for a woman’s sexual desire.
 If you don’t feel sexy, you’re probably going to have difficulty desiring to engage sexually.
-This is different than men, who are more driven by how attractive they find their spouse then how attractive they think they themselves are.
+This is different than men, who are more driven by how attractive they find their spouse than how attractive they think they themselves are.

 If you feel uncomfortable with your body or believe it is unattractive this is going to get in the way of you wanting to be naked with your spouse.
 This can also take the form of you lacking confidence in engaging sexually.
 If you are afraid your attempts at being sexy will come off as awkward and embarrassing, you are more likely to avoid sexual encounters.

 9. Sexy = Dirty – Low Sexual Desire

 Growing up we can sometimes receive the message that sexual desire is lust and only promiscuous girls want sex.
 This belief that sex is slutty/dirty and that you are bad for having sexual feelings, especially as a single person, leads us to feel bad about the sexual part of ourselves.
 Pleasing God and being horny are seen to be incompatible.